-Jalal: difference between add late date and late grading period
+Difference between add late date and late grading period

-LD: students will have access to course until last day of late grading (fall semester January 21, 2022).
+students will have access to course until last day of late grading (fall semester January 21, 2022).
 Called read-only for students after that date

 Working with admins and Instructure on updating access and seeing what it would look like on the Faculty side (ex. read only, time limit to access)

-Hoping to get more information and testing compiled before/around mid-November
+Working on getting more information and testing compiled before/around mid-November